-In Latin America, a recent survey showed that peripheral fluid biomarkers are among the least common dementia biomarkers used in the region [57].
-A systematic review of biomarkers of FTD in Latin America found only a few studies focused on peripheral fluids with a lack of focus on NfL, TDP-43, p-tau, or inflammatory markers [73].
-Therefore, utilization of BBMs remains limited in Latin America despite the high potential of BBMs to improve diagnostic and clinical work-up.
-Efforts from different regional initiatives are underway to pave BBMs use in clinical and research settings, including LAC-CD, ReDLat, and The Latin American Institute of Brain Health (BrainLat).
-There is an urgent need to promote and facilitate the use of BBMs in Latin America.
+In LatAm, a recent survey showed that peripheral fluid biomarkers were among the least common dementia biomarkers used in the region.57 A systematic review of biomarkers of FTD in LatAm found only a few studies focused on peripheral fluids with a lack of focus on NfL, transactive response DNA binding protein of 43 kDa (TDP-43), p-tau, or inflammatory markers.73 Therefore, utilization of BBMs remains limited in LatAm despite their high potential to improve diagnostic and clinical work-up.
+Efforts from different regional initiatives are under way to pave the way to BBM use in clinical and research settings, including LAC-CD, ReDLat, and The Latin American Institute of Brain Health (BrainLat).
+There is an urgent need to promote and facilitate the use of BBMs in LatAm.

-5.3 Speech and language biomarkers
+5.3 | Speech and language biomarkers

 While discussions of linguistic deficits in dementia are often restricted to primary progressive aphasia (PPA), verbal dysfunction is common across neurodegenerative disorders.
-For example, the prevalence of speech and language deficits is 36-90% in early-stage AD and 60-90% in early-stage Parkinson's disease (PD).
-In early-stage behavioral type FTD, this figure ranges from 5 to 55% depending on the language domain affected [74].
+For example, the prevalence of speech and language deficits is 36% to 90% in early-stage AD and 60% to 90% in early-stage Parkinson's disease (PD).
+In early-stage behavioral-type FTD (bvFTD), this figure ranges from 5% to 55% depending on the language domain affected.
 Therefore, speech and language profiles are promising markers of neurodegenerative disorders that can provide novel complementary information to the standard biomarkers.

-Researchers from Latin America have developed novel automated approaches using artificial intelligence and natural language processing to automatically capture speech and language alterations in neurodegenerative disorders from patients' audio recordings.
-In a study of Chilean participants, machine learning analyses of natural speech data showed that semantic granularity and semantic variability discriminated between AD individuals and controls with an AUC of 80% while yielding near-chance classifications between PD patients and controls [75].
-Moreover, automated analysis of word properties in verbal fluency tasks can identify Latino AD patients with an AUC of 89%, predict their neuroanatomical and neurofunctional abnormalities, and differentiate them from bvFTD patients [76].
-Other studies with automated tools have revealed novel speech and language markers of cognitive decline in Latin American PD cohorts [77,78].
-Therefore, such automatic speech and language markers may contribute to the identification, differentiation, and characterization of diverse neurodegenerative disorders [79].
-In the 2023 AAIC Satellite Symposium, various initiatives from Latin America have been highlighted that aim to foster international collaborations to study speech and language alterations in neurological disorders, such as the International Network for Cross-Linguistic Research on Brain Health (Include network) and NIH-funded projects in the region.
-Moreover, a novel web-based app, called TELL, has been developed specifically to capture such markers in Latino populations [80].
-Promisingly, these efforts address the urgent call to increase linguistic diversity and equity in the field [81].
+Researchers from LatAm have developed novel automated approaches using artificial intelligence and natural language processing to automatically capture speech and language alterations in neurodegenerative disorders from patients' audio recordings.
+In a study of Chilean participants, machine learning analyses of natural speech data showed that semantic granularity and semantic variability discriminated between AD individuals and controls with an area under the curve (AUC) of 80% while yielding near-chance classifications between PD patients and controls.75 Moreover, automated analysis of word properties in verbal fluency tasks can identify Latino AD patients with an AUC of 89%, predict their neuroanatomical and neurofunctional abnormalities, and differentiate them from bvFTD patients.76 Other studies with automated tools have revealed novel speech and language markers of cognitive decline in Latin American PD cohorts.^{77,78} Therefore, such automatic speech and language markers may contribute to the identification, differentiation, and characterization of diverse neurodegenerative disorders.79 In the 2023 AAIC Satellite Symposium, various initiatives from LatAm have been highlighted that aim to foster international collaborations to study speech and language alterations in neurological disorders, such as the International Network for Cross-Linguistic Research on Brain Health (Include network) and NIH-funded projects in the region.
+Moreover, a novel web-based app, called TELL, has been developed specifically to capture such markers in Latino populations.80 Promisingly, these efforts address the urgent call to increase linguistic diversity and equity in the field.81 health policy efforts.
+Furthermore, biobanks provide excellent opportunities to advance our understanding of the pathological underpinnings of dementia.
+However, most biobanks are in HICs despite the fact that most people living with dementia reside in LMICs.
+Bata from emerging biobanks in LatAm has shown the importance of biobanking in LMICs as they can provide valuable insights into disease mechanistic pathways in the context of diverse ethnoracial backgrounds.